phpearth/docs/faq/general/configuration.md

 define('DATABASE_PASSWORD', 'db_password');
 ```

-This is not good for the following reasons:
+This is not very good practice for the following reasons:

 * You are polluting the global namespace and can have compatibility issues from
   other libraries or code that might define same constant.